|

 Add sauces and heat up.

-Add sesame oil and green parts of spring onion and mix well.
+Add sesame oil and mix well.
 Serve.

 This dish used Shan Dong noodles because that was what I had.
 I think something white is good, but there's a lot of choice.